KDE/propagator/README.md

 To set up the agent to talk to the server, here's what you have to do:

-1. First, generate an SSH keypar and copy the public key to the server's `~/.ssh/authorized_keys` file.
+1. First, generate a new SSH keypair and copy the public key to the server's `~/.ssh/authorized_keys` file.
+Do **NOT** re-use your existing SSH key.
+This is important.
 2. On the Propagator server, edit the configuration to point to the private key file.
 The relevant entry is `AnongitAPIKeyFile` in `config/ServerConfig.json`.
 3. On the mirror, edit the `~/.ssh/authorized_keys` and **prefix** the entry for this public key with `command=/path/to/GatorSSHAgent`.
 The entry should look like this: `command=/path/to/GatorSSHAgent ssh-rsa AbbcDEfgggHHj... your@ssh-key-comment`.

+Of course, this only handles the management of repositories on the servers.
+Pushes are done over the standard ssh+git mechanism.
+This is why you need a separate key for the control API - OpenSSH uses the key to discern between a shell or git login or a control API login.

+## Updating Repositories

+Once the server is up and running, and Anongit servers have been configured with the SSH agent, you'll want to actually push updates to your fleet.

+Propagator can create repositories on remotes on first push, so you don't have to create repositories on the remotes manually.

+In your repo's `post-recieve` or `post-update` hook, simply add this command:

+    ${PROPAGATOR_REPO}/bin/mirrorctl update reponame.git

+Where `${PROPAGATOR_REPO}` is the location to where you've cloned the Propagator repository, and `reponame.git` is the repository that you want to update on your remotes.

 And that's it.